-Oversight assumes this proposal creates the School Improvement Fund that can receive money appropriated by the General Assembly, gifts, bequests, and public or private donations.
+Oversight assumes this proposal creates the School District Improvement Fund that can receive gifts, bequests, and public or private donations.
 The Fund is to be used by an unaccredited school to pay for the free tutoring and supplemental education services.
 Oversight assumes that all money received by the Fund will be used upon receipt.

-Oversight notes that if School Improvement Fund does not have money available to pay for all services, the school district is still required to provide the services but will need to use their own funds.
+Oversight notes that if School District Improvement Fund does not have money available to pay for all services, the school district is still required to provide the services but will need to use their own funds.
 Oversight will also show a \$0 or Unknown impact to school districts from using their own school district funds.